ideafarm/ipdos/README.md

 (8) Press the 'e' key ; then press the '1' key .
 This opens the source file for "scratch adam 1", using the Rimstar Programmers' Editor.

+(9) In the Rimstar Editor's menu, select Options / Global Settings... / Editor / Path file name, and verify that the box contains " X:\ideafarm.home.1\ephemeral\domains\com\ideafarm\state\rimstar\rs_state.ini ", where X is the drive letter to which you cloned this repository.

-(9) Edit the hello text to suite your whim.
+(10) Edit the hello text to suite your whim.
 Then close the editor.

-(10) Press these keys: " ma1 ".
+(11) Press these keys: " ma1 ".
 This causes an elf to build scratch adam 1.
 Wait for the new window to disappear.

-(11) Press the keys: " p 1 ".
+(12) Press the keys: " p 1 ".
 (Yes, you need to key a space after the 'p'.)
 This causes scratch adam 1 to run in a new window.

 # TROUBLESHOOTING:  If the above steps didn't work for you,...